 The exit interview isn’t technical.
-No matter your background, HR will be leading the interview, which means exit interview questions will be lighthearted – but that doesn’t mean you can answer them lightly, though.
+No matter your background, HR will be leading the interview, which means exit interview questions are lighthearted – but that doesn’t mean you can answer them lightly, though.
 You don’t want to end up leaving the company on a bad note, right?

-In this article, we’ll get into a list of some typical exit interview questions that you might find yourself facing during the exit interview.
+In this article, we’ll get into a list of some of the best exit interview questions that you might find yourself facing during the exit interview.

 Let’s jump right in

-15 Most Important Exit Interview Questions [And How to Answer Them]
+Best Exit Interview Questions 2022 [And Tips to Answer Them]

-1. Why are you considering a change?
-Why leave this company after 2/5/10 years?
+Alternative Question: Why do you want to leave this company after 2/5/10 years?

-This is perhaps the most frequently asked exit interview question out there.
-It’s also a very direct and up-front way about wanting to know the former employee’s reasoning behind the decision so organization can take actionable insights to implement in future.
+This is perhaps the most asked exit interview question out there.
+It’s also a very direct and up-front way about wanting to know the reason of former employee behind the decision so organization can take actionable insights to implement in future.

-Answer truthfully and ONLY explain what you have experienced personally.
+Answer explain what you have experienced.
 Try not to accuse anyone and give a diplomatic yet straightforward answer as well as constructive feedback.

 When this question is asked, the company is trying to gain valuable information to conduct a performance review of the management with regard to you.

-Here, you should be impartial and state the facts as you experienced them.
+Here, you should become impartial and state the facts as you experienced them.

-Another important question, this is where HR professionals are trying to find out what employees actually like about the company, in order to increase employee retention, and to improve employee morale.
+Another important question, this is where HR professionals are trying to find out what employees like about the company, in order to increase employee retention, and to improve employee morale.

-Since this would probably be your last day, it’s possible that you will only remember the bad and not the good.
-Don’t target anyone because you never know what the future holds and you might actually have to come back.
+Since at is your last day at work, it’s possible that you will remember the bad and not the good.
+Don’t target anyone because you never know what the future holds and you might have to come back.

 The goal of this question is to give your HR some sort of leverage by highlighting the positive aspects of the organization.
 This might be used to attract you or future employees.

-Be honest here since there is not really any wrong answer and it is totally normal that employees leave, .
-Just remember to back your answer up, whether it’s a yes or a no. Additionally, give reasoning so that it doesn’t seem like you are trying to get the interview over with.
+Be honest here since there is not any wrong answer and it is totally normal that employees leave, .
+Just remember to back your answer up, whether it’s a yes or a no. Furthermore, give reasoning so that it doesn’t seem like you are trying to get the interview over with.

-This can either be the first or the last question of your interview and can determine whether it was an effective exit interview.
+This question is either the first or the last question of your interview and can determine whether it was an effective exit interview.

-This open-ended question is asked in a very honest manner and how you answer will serve either as feedback or as an opportunity.
+This open-ended question is asked in a very honest manner to exiting employees, and how you answer will serve either as feedback or as an opportunity.

 Furthermore, know that this is where you have to get candid during the off boarding process.
 Answer as candidly as you can.

 For example, start by saying that you had a great time working there but you need to move on to a more lucrative or advanced new position.
-Plus, if it's only about the salary, just say so openly.
+Plus, if it's about the salary, just say so.

-The longer you’ve been at a company, the more ‘bad parts’ you'll be able to identify.
+The longer you’ve been at a company, the more ‘bad parts’ you'll can identify.

 Having said that, you don’t need to create a long list of negative employee experiences.
-And if you suggest that there was no worst part, you’d be lying again.
+And if you suggest that there was no worst part, means you're lying again.
 Try to paint a truthful picture of the issue, but don’t badmouth anyone.

 The goal of this exit interview question is, again, to determine if you’re leaving because of your leader.
-If you received clear goals and objectives but weren’t able to reach them and your manager didn’t adjust them accordingly, call it out but in a diplomatic manner.
+If you received clear goals and objectives but weren’t able to reach them and your manager didn’t adjust them, call it out but in a diplomatic manner.

 For example, tell them that your manager was quite helpful in helping you achieve the goals and objectives set forth, but the process of accomplishing said goals meant having to sacrifice the work-life balance.

-This question is targeted at exiting employees to get their feedback on floor conditions and how the company deals with employees in general.
+This question is targeted at exiting employee to get their feedback on floor conditions and how the company deals with employee morale in general.

 Here, you should highlight the good as much as possible.
 If the negative aspect is too strong, it is best to try and sugarcoat it - even more so if there are chances you'll have to return to the organization.
 DO NOT burn all bridges.

-Only mention the bad if it’s something that simply can’t be ignored.
+Only mention the bad if it’s something that can’t be ignored.

-The answer here can vary wildly.
+The answer here can vary.
 When this question is asked, you can answer based on personal preference, but remember to highlight the fact that this is your personal experience.
 Answer for yourself and for yourself only.

-The goal should be to make the company a better place to work at.
+The goal is to make the company a better place to work at.
 But again, don’t go naming names.

-For example, don’t say that your manager has a strict off-work policy that should be changed.
+For example, don’t say that your manager has a strict off-work policy that requires changing.
 Just mention the issue on a broader level.
 You can point out that the company should consider giving employees a bit more leeway when they take their PTOs.

 Almost 52% of employees in the US leave their jobs because they want a higher-paying job.

-For example, say no and continue explaining how it could be improved and where it lacks.
-Only talk about yourself.
+For example, say no and continue explaining how they can improve it and where it lacks.
+Talk about yourself.
 If you aren’t satisfied with your compensation, now is the time to talk about it